RedHatInsights/patchman-engine/README.md

 [![Code Coverage](https://codecov.io/gh/RedHatInsights/patchman-engine/branch/master/graph/badge.svg)](https://codecov.io/gh/RedHatInsights/patchman-engine)

 # patchman-engine
 System Patch Manager is one of the applications for [cloud.redhat.com](cloud.redhat.com).
-This application allows to display and manage available patches for account systems.
-This repo stores sources for the backend part of the application providing REST API to the frontend.
+This application allows users to display and manage available patches for their registered systems.
+This code repo stores sources for the backend part of the application which provides the REST API to the frontend.

 ## Table of content
 - [Architecture](docs/md/architecture.md)